sdiehl/wiwinwlh/tutorial.md

 flip :: (a -> b -> c) -> b -> a -> c
 ```

-The most common operator in all of Haskell is function application operator
+The most common operator in all of Haskell is the function application operator
 `$`.
 This function is right associative and takes the entire expression on the
-right hand side of the operator and applies it to function on the left.
+right hand side of the operator and applies it to a function on the left.

 ```haskell
 infixr 0 $